The one-stop shop for every bowl game

 Motivating factor for LSU: It's about SEC pride for LSU.
 Last season, the Knights upset No. 7 Auburn 34-27 in the Peach Bowl to finish 13-0.
 Will these Tigers be more motivated?
 LSU can win 10 games in a season for the first time since 2013.

-Motivating factor for Auburn: The Knights can post back-to-back unbeaten seasons and New Year's Six bowl victories over SEC opponents, which would certainly quiet some of their critics.
+Motivating factor for UCF: The Knights can post back-to-back unbeaten seasons and New Year's Six bowl victories over SEC opponents, which would certainly quiet some of their critics.
 They would become the first FBS team to post consecutive undefeated seasons since Nebraska in 1994 and '95.

 Prediction: LSU 38, UCF 34